 DeFi has also given cryptocurrency a way to tap into community to launch new platforms.
 Founders of traditional, centralized exchanges and other services would typically have to raise capital themselves to build a new platform and provide it with its initial liquidity.
 With DeFi, founders can instead borrow funds from users or other backers, who in return get unique tokens associated with the platform that entitle them to a share of the platform’s fees.
 We expect to see more innovation in DeFi over the coming years, most of which will likely be powered by Ethereum.

-Stablecoins: The profit saving mechanism
+The Stablecoin Ecosystem: A profit saving mechanism

-Stablecoins are cryptocurrencies pegged to the price of existing non-crypto assets.
+The stablecoin ecosystem consists of cryptocurrencies pegged to the price of existing non-crypto assets.
 The two most popular stablecoins, Tether and U.S. Dollar Coin (USDC), are pegged to the U.S. dollar.

 Stablecoins have a higher collective transaction volume than both Bitcoin and Ethereum, but where are these transactions happening?
 Let’s look at Tether as an example.